MarPeCoding/AddressManager/README.md

 ***
 TO DO:

-- Implementation of client
+- implement all crud operations from the backend (UI)

+- implement data binding and validation (UI)

+- database migration to local database

-- Implementation of unit tests
+- implement unit tests

-- Improving UI with multiple views

-- Changing into multi-module project

-- Implementing security
+- implement security and login

+- add source code comments

-- Using JavaDoc in source code
+- use JavaDoc in source code

 ## Documentation